dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ## Conclusion

 In this post we took a look at how you can create an Alexa skill and pair it with [Auth0](https://auth0.com) for enhanced security.
 We also introduced you to [Webtask](https://webtask.io), our serverless offering that made it effortless to deploy an our Alexa skill implementation.
 [Sign up]((javascript:signup\(\)) for a free Auth0 account and add interaction based authentication to your Alexa skills in no time at all.

+### Special Thanks

+Thanks to [Ado Kukic](https://twitter.com/kukicado) for peer reviewing the proof of concept application and the blog post to ensure that it works properly.